Legal Advocacy Taskforce

 Introducing the Taskforce

-WYCJ’s Legal Advocacy Taskforce uses the power of the law to transform and develop the interplay of human rights in face of the climate and environmental crises with a view to achieving climate justice.
+WYCJ’s Legal Advocacy Taskforce uses the power of the law to transform and develop the interplay of human rights in the face of climate and environmental crises, with a view to achieving climate justice.

 CIEL & WYCJ with the support of PISFCC publish ‘Top Arguments to Watch For’ from the Written Statements and Comments submitted to the ICJ